-If your furnace smells like burning, it’s probably happening when you turn on your furnace for the first time in the fall.
+If your furnace smells like burning, it’s likely happening when you turn on your furnace for the first time in the fall.
 Like anything else in your home, your furnace accumulates dust over time.
-This dust burns off when you turn on the heat, resulting in the burning dust smell from your furnace.
+This dust burns off when you turn on the heat, causing the burning dust smell from your furnace.

 Cause: Electrical Problem

 If your furnace smells like burning plastic or burning rubber, it might have an electrical issue.
 This smell of burning can be created by melting plastic wire casing, which is a safety hazard.
 If you’re noticing a melted plastic smell, turn off your heating system right away and call us at 812-200-5844 for furnace repair.